Xilinx/wireless-xorif/src/xorif-app/README.md

 * The xorif-app can operate as either a "server" or a "client".
 	* As a server, the xorif-app will provide a communication interface (via TCP/IP sockets) which will accept messages (e.g. from an xorif-app client).
 	* As a client, the xorif-app can be use to connect with an xorif-app server.
 The client can operate in several modes, including "command line mode" or "file mode".
-	* Only the xorif-app in "server mode" can communicate directly with the h/w (via the libxorif C library).
+	* Only the xorif-app in "server mode" can communicate directly with the h/w (via the C libraries).

 ### Building